 The death of my own childhood pet taught me the very same things that Harry was taught by the death of his own pet.
 The loss of innocence can be severe and very sad, but it is extremely necessary in order to grow up and go on with life.
 Death is something that people need to experience in order to mature and grow up, as horrible as that sounds.
 I can see the development of Harry’s character after Hedwig dies, just as I can see my own development as a person after Fergie died.
 Harry realized that innocent people and animals were dying for him and it made him take his “job” more seriously.
 When something so precious that you are so close to dies, you learn from that experience and you grow up a better person because you want to be all the good that the precious animal saw in you.

+Details: This part of your essay is inconsistent.
+You provide excellent personal details about your relationship with Fergie that really establish that connection.
+Your description of Harry’s relationship is less detailed – you really just don’t provide me enough information, or details, to really convey that to your reader.
+On-track.

+Change/Effect: This part of your essay is wonderful – I can definitely see that HP taught you something.
+Outstanding

+Connection to HP: This part of your essay is strong, but your repetition and lack of details in certain areas hold it back from reaching the next level.
+You can’t really prove something to your reader without providing specific, textual evidence to persuade them.
+I’ve outlined these moments for you in the margins.
+On-track.

+Genre Awareness: This definitely reads like a personal narrative, or memoir: the change is a result of self-reflection and awareness.
+The insights that you offer as a result of that reflection are both insightful and mature.
+Outstanding.

+Process: Outstanding.
+All parts of your portfolio make your writing process visible.
+I can definitely see that you made considerable, reflective progress.